Yashvishe-1327/mlc-sp25-aquafina/README.md

         """Input argument will vary.
 See you competition's template.

         :param raw_files: list of file path strings
+        :return: anything needed for you model to make predictions, e.g. features or processed data
         """
         # Implement this: only need to read in files for first assignment
         raise NotImplementedError()